elucian/bee/syntax/structure.md

 ### Code block
 Statements can be contained in blocks of code.

-* when  :create two ways decision statement
+* when  // create two ways decision statement
-* case  :create multi path conditional selector
+* case  // create multi path conditional selector
-* while :create conditional repetitive block
+* while // create conditional repetitive block
-* for   :create iterator for all elements in a domain or collection
+* for   // create iterator for all elements in a domain or collection
-* trial :create a block of code that may fail, to handle exceptions
+* trial // create a block of code that may fail, to handle exceptions

 **notes:**